Straight8ths/Sebastian-Bradford-Portfolio/data-portfolio/2_pandas_in_ny_parking_meters_revisited/README.md

 Next, we create our pivot table.
 Just as before, we will want the latitudes of our meters as the rows of our table, and longitudes as the columns.
 Our original dataframe, *df*, is now a pivot table named *pv*.

-In *pandas* the aggfunc parameter functions just like Excel's "values" parameter when constructing a pivot table.
+In pandas, the aggfunc parameter functions just like Excel's "values" parameter when constructing a pivot table.

 ```python
 pv = df.pivot_table(